VolkanSah/ModSecurity-Webserver-Protection-Guide/README.md

 With these steps, you have configured ModSecurity to work with RKHunter on both Apache and Nginx.
 When a warning is detected by RKHunter, ModSecurity will block the request and log a critical severity message.
 Additionally, you can configure ModSecurity to work with a Fail2ban filter that reads the RKHunter log file and triggers a ban if specific warning strings are detected.

+## Be carefuly

+There are many community-driven projects and resources available online that provide advanced and secure ModSecurity rule files that you can use as a starting point.
+Here are a few examples:

+- OWASP ModSecurity Core Rule Set (CRS): This is a set of rules that are designed to provide basic security protections for web applications.
+The CRS is continuously updated and maintained by the OWASP ModSecurity Core Rule Set Project, and is available on GitHub.

+- Comodo ModSecurity Rules: Comodo is a security company that provides a set of ModSecurity rules that are designed to provide advanced security protections for web applications.
+These rules are available for free on their website.

+- Atomicorp ModSecurity Rules: Atomicorp is a security company that provides a set of ModSecurity rules that are designed to provide advanced security protections for web applications.
+These rules are available for free on their website.

+When using any ModSecurity rule file, it is important to understand the rules and customize them to fit your specific use case.